 In addition to requiring more care than a child with typical needs, it may be more difficult for a child with special needs to adapt to the changes brought by divorce or a change in the custody arrangement.
 As a result, it can be particularly important in a custody dispute involving a special needs child to maintain a familiar routine.
 In many cases, this may mean that it is in the child’s best interest for the primary caregiver to have primary physical custody of the child.
 Regardless of whether one parent is granted primary custody, however, it is important for both parents to have continued access to the child, not only for the child’s benefit but also for the benefit of the parents.Custody and Support Past the Age of Majority

 In any custody dispute, it is important to develop a custody arrangement that will best serve the needs of the child, but when the child involved in a custody dispute has special needs, defining parental rights and obligations can be complicated.
 If you are in the process of defining your right to custody of a child with special needs, you should seek the assistance of a seasoned family law attorney to ensure that the custody arrangement ultimately determined is in the best interest of your child.
-The attorneys at the McClure Law Group are mindful of the heightened emotions caused by a dispute over custody of a special needs child and can work diligently to protect your parental rights.
-We have a Dallas County office and a Collin County office, and we represent people in Dallas, Fort Worth, Garland, Irving, Richardson, McKinney, Frisco, and Rockwall, as well as other cities in Dallas, Collin, Grayson, Denton, Tarrant, and Rockwall Counties.
+The attorneys at the McClure Law Group are mindful of the heightened emotions caused by a dispute over custody of a child with special needs and can work diligently to protect your parental rights.
 To set up a consultation, contact us at 214.692.8200 or via our online form.